raphCode/master-thesis-muzero/related_work.typ

     dynamics_net: n => (),
   ),
   caption: [
-    The latent loss introduced in !effz, indicated by the gray arrows.
+    The latent loss introduced in !effz, indicated by the thick arrows.
     The other !mz losses are omitted for clarity.
   ]
 ) <fig_effzero_loss>